raspberrypilearning/whoopi-cushion/worksheet.md

 In the bad old days before TV and computers, the most popular family entertainment was the whoopee cushion, a tooty balloon originally made from a pig’s bladder.
 The whoopee cushion was inflated and hidden under grandad’s chair cushion.
 When he sat down, it made a loud "PARP!" noise, causing him to jump into the air and his false teeth to fly out.
 It was the best thing ever (especially when the dog caught the teeth and ran about wearing them and grinning).
 This project brings the whoopee cushion up to date: there's no bladder and no need to blow it up.
 Thanks to the Raspberry Pi, you can also add whatever noises you want!

 ## Making the WhoopPi cushion
-1. Cut a circle from the cradboard to fit the center of the “eating” side of each paper plate.
+1. Cut a circle from the cardboard to fit the center of the “eating” side of each paper plate.
-1. Tape or stick squares of foil on the carboard.
-These are your contacts, when they touch they will make a circuit.
+1. Tape or stick squares of foil onto the carboard.
+These are your contacts: when they touch, they will make a circuit.
 1. Then, using some copper tape, connect the foil to the edge of the plate.
-1. Chop the sponge up into cuboid chunks and glue them around the foil on one of the plates, this will stop the foil squares touching each other until someone sits on the plate.
+1. Chop the sponge up into cuboid chunks and glue them around the foil on one of the plates: this will stop the foil squares touching each other until someone sits on the plate.
 It should look something like this:

 	![](images/IMG_8753.JPG)

-1. Put the two plates together so that foil is on the inside and facing each other.
+1. Put the two plates together so that foil pieces are on the inside and facing each other.
 Offset the paper plates so the copper tape sections are not touching.
 1. You now have a “cushion” made of two plates.
-You can either tape the playes together or use bulldog or paper clips so that you can test that your cushion works correctly and easily debug any hardware problems later.
+You can tape the plates together, or you might choose to use bulldog or paper clips so that you can test that your cushion works correctly and easily debug any hardware problems.

 ## Connect the WhoopPi cushion to the Pi